 Roads are major interventions in the landscape.
-They interfere with surface and sub-surface flows and concentrate runoff flows through road surface, side-drains, cross drains and culverts.
-Depending on landscape typology and land use, road water harvesting techniques will vary.
-Factors like topography, steepness of slopes, hydrogeology, thickness of the soil all matter importantly.
+They interfere surface and sub-surface flows and concentrate runoff flows through road surface, side-drains, cross drains and culverts.
+Factors like road location in relation to the topography, the steepness of cut slopes, the hydrogeology, the thickness of the soil all matter importantly..

 Similarly, the prevailing local agricultural system is very important.
 Different livelihood systems have different water harvesting demands.
 Small holder/household scale irrigation normally supplement rainfed systems.
-In case rainfall is scarce or not timely enough, water harvesting from roads can supplement water during scarcity and shortage, either by through shallow ground water extraction and from the use of small storage structures.
-Pastoralist communities seek grazing areas to feed their livestock.
-In this case, water harvesting techniques which spread flows as sheetflow over extended areas is a preferred option.
-Road water harvesting is usually used for agriculture or livestock keeping, but it can serve domestic water use as well - provided safety measures are taken such as excluding the first flush and mainly using water from the catchment and not from the road surface.
+In case rainfall is scarce or not timely enough, water harvesting from roads could supplement water scarcity periods.
+Shallow ground water extraction and small storage structures could serve for this purpose.
+Pastoralist communities seek graze lands to feed their livestock.
+In this case, water harvesting techniques which spread flows in sheetflow over extended areas would be the preferred option.
+Commercial farming comes to the expense of high water demands.
+Medium to large storage of runoff water would be the preferred water harvesting options, namely borrow pits, earth dams and ponds amongst others.